, ,

 I will turn 26 this year, and what a terrifying thing that is.

 I will turn 26 this year, and yet I have no idea if I am where I’m meant to be.
 Sure, I am not where I wish to be, but how can I know that if I don’t know where I should be?
 We are abundant in our angst, yet certain of our path.
 We fought so deeply to surface briefly, only to find our questions remain unchanged.
-Our hands have grown rougher yet the soil stays the same.
+Our hands grow rougher, though the soil we sift through remains the same.

-I will turn 26 this year, and I have no clue what I have to my name.
-A collection, perhaps, of bits and pieces from our efforts towards a half decent life.
+I will turn 26 this year, with no clue what I have to my name.
+A collection perhaps, of bits and pieces from an effort towards a half decent life.
 Though what good are pieces that do not make up a meaningful whole?
 The same rooms wear the same cracks.
-The same meadows leave us more lost.
-The same emptiness that tempts us with the idea that we are crumbs, and dust, and a hundred untied ends.
+The lush meadows leave us more empty.
+The same emptiness that seeks to sell us the idea that we are but crumbs, dust, and a hundred loose ends.

-I will turn 26 this year, and I have no idea if I have seen all that much.
-Though my eyesight worsens and blurs, my body shifts beneath the tiredness of one that has witnessed heavy truths.
-We can still move, and we can still sustain, but it feels as if part of us desires to spend more time in our nightmares, than awake – chasing our dreams.
+I will turn 26 this year, with no idea if I have seen that much.
+Though my eyesight worsens and blurs, my body shifts the tiredness of one that has worn heavy truths.
+We still move, we still sustain, but it feels as if part of us longs to spend more time in our nightmares, than awake and chasing our dreams.

-I turn 26 this year, and I feel most alone in a room with other people.
-They whisper I was slow in my maturity, yet I have found only boredom from most of those I’ve met.
-They wear their righteousness like undersized t-shirts, and boast of emotional intelligence they hypocritically fail to embody.
-Their eyes hold the virginity of a spirit unbroken by horrors they haven’t met.
+I turn 26 this year, feeling so alone in rooms with many people.
+They whisper of the immaturity within my eyes, yet I find only boredom meeting theirs.
+They dawn their righteousness like oversized t-shirts, and boast of emotional intelligence they have yet to display.
+Their hearts weep of a virgin spirit still unbroken by the horrors beyond.
 But is this truly boredom?
-Could I do what I critique?
+Could I be what I claim they cannot?

 Or are these the bitter thoughts of my own isolated madness?

-I turn 26 this year, and I fear being forgettable.
-Although I disgust at my loneliness, I find the most peace outside all else.
-I feel a pull to join the masses, though their philosophies I find repulsive.
-I feel a pull to join the masses, yet my efforts to do so are met with painful shoves.
+I turn 26 this year, to finally fear being forgettable.
+I disgust at my loneliness, though I find most peace outside all else.
+I feel a pull to join the masses, though their philosophies I repulse.
+I feel a pull to join the masses, but my efforts to do so are met with painful shoves.
 I feel a pull to join the masses, but only outside them have I ever felt my own.
 Then what is this voice inside me, that draws me to the crowd?
-Does it beckon me to my meaning?
+Does it draw me to my meaning?

 Or does it come to silence my purpose?

-I am 26 this year, and I have no answer to whether I still hate myself.
-Every reflection I catch in a mirror, I stay back to examine the man looking back.
-I do it not out of curiosity, nor even to admire my appearance.
-Rather, out of an irrational hope, that perhaps one day a better person might look back.
-Does that mean I chase the man I will become?
-Or the boy I once childishly was?
+I am 26 this year, and I have no answer to if I still hate myself.
+Each reflection I catch in a mirror, I stay back to examine the person looking back.
+I do so not out of curiosity, nor admiration of my appearance.
+But out of an irrational hope that perhaps one day a better person might look back.
+Does this mean I chase the man I will be?
+Or the boy I once was?

-Or does it mean I wish to be anyone else but the person I am?
+Or does it simply mean I wish to be anyone else but who I am?

 I am 26 this year, and my mind has never felt more fractured.
 Even writing this short piece, I am unsure if I am speaking for myself.
-There are voices echoing these hollow walls, so often they mush and slur.
-We rub elbows, and share the same spaces in here.
-These are the only brothers I may ever come to know.
-But like most families we grow tired of sharing space.
+There are voices echoing these walls, so often they mush and slur.
+We rub elbows, and share this wet, and gruelling darkness.
+They are the closest to brothers, I have ever truly known.
+But like many families we grow tired of sharing space.
 Some days we fight for control, other days we fight to give it up.

-Most days, we fight to remember – searching for the moment we fractured, or proof we were ever whole to begin with.
+Most days, we fight to remember – searching for the exact moment we fractured apart.
+At least then we could have some proof, that we were ever whole to begin with.

 I am 26 this year, and I wish I could cry to save my life.
-Beyond the assistance of substance, I am shut off from my emotions.
+Beyond the assistance of substances, I am adrift from most my emotions.
 They circle me like vultures waiting for their chance to land.
 Though I effort to bridge that gap, it seems my deepest secrets still reject me.
 I thought I had earned my place beside them, and perhaps that would be my right to know them.

 But it seems I’ve made a mistake.
 I suppose I am not short on those too.